supercog-ai/agentic/docs/interacting-with-agents/streamlit-dashboard.md

 ### Prerequisites

-The dashboard requires:
+The streamlit dashboard requires:

-- Streamlit (v1.25+)
-- Agentic framework with the UI extras
+- Agentic framework with the streamlit extra
 - An active agent server (started with `agentic serve`)

-To install with dashboard support:
+To install with streamlit support:

 ```bash
 pip install agentic-framework[streamlit]